 Columbus Federal Defense Lawyer

-If you are facing federal charges, you need to put up an excellent defense or you risk being sent to federal prison, potentially far from your family.
-An experienced Columbus federal defense lawyer is your best chance at getting the optimal outcome for your case, no matter which federal crimes you are accused of violating.
+If you face federal charges, you need to put up an excellent defense or risk being sent to federal prison, potentially far from your family.
+An experienced Columbus federal defense lawyer is your best chance to get the optimal outcome for your case, no matter which federal crimes you are accused of.

-Under U.S. federal law, there are thousands of violations that you can be arrested for.
+Under U.S. federal law, you can be arrested for thousands of violations.
 While most crimes committed in Ohio will be charged in state courts, certain crimes involving interstate commerce or violating specific federal statutes can lead to federal charges.
-This may seem like more or less the same situation you would be in if charged for violating Ohio law, but unfortunately, federal crimes can be much more serious than state crimes.
+This may seem like the same situation you would be in if charged for violating Ohio law, but unfortunately, federal crimes can be much more severe than state crimes.